 The top challenge with eggnog French toast is even cooking of the egg custard.
 If you soak the bread too long and cook too hot, the outside can burn before the inside sets.
 Cook it too slow and the toast will dry out.

-For our French toast recipe we’re going to manage both the soaking of the toast and the heat.
+For my French toast recipe I’m going to manage both the soaking of the toast and the heat.
 When it comes to soaking your bread, no more than 3 seconds per side.
 The custard in this recipe makes exactly 8 slices of French toast.

 For cooking, medium heat is recommended.
 Your goal with heat application is to set the custard without burning any sugar.

 One of the best parts of starting with eggnog is it is already flavored.
 You don’t really need to worry about adding vanilla, sugar, or spice.
-That said, if you are a fan of cinnamon French toast our eggnog French toast recipe is a wonderful starting point for you.
-In our sample eggnog French toast we are actually using cinnamon bread for our base.
+That said, if you are a fan of cinnamon French toast my eggnog French toast recipe is a wonderful starting point for you.
+In my sample eggnog French toast, I am actually using cinnamon bread for my base.